inex/ixp-manager-docs-md/docs/features/ixf-export.md

 To find out more about the JSON schema and see examples, you can [explore any of the public IXP end points available here](http://ml.ix-f.net/directory) or see the GitHub [euro-ix/json-schemas](https://github.com/euro-ix/json-schemas) repository.

 **IXP Manager** supports the IX-F Member List Export out of the box.
-It previously supported all versions from 0.3 to 0.5 but as of May 2017, we now only support 0.6.
-This is because this has become the stable common version.
+It previously supported all versions from 0.3 to 0.5 but as of May 2017, we now only support 0.6 and 0.7.
+This is because these have become the stable common versions (as at time of writing, March 2018).

 ## Accessing the IX-F Member List